• Skip to main content

 Here's a fun, easy summer activity: decorate tee shirts with fabric pens.
 We are calling these our "Official Summer of Fun T-Shirts."
 (I know, it's cheesy, but I'm putting on my brave get-through-the-summer face.)

-Making tees wasn’t some grand idea I thought up and planned.
-It all came about because New Kid (age 4) recently said,
+Making tees wasn't some grand idea I thought up and planned.
+It all came about because my son (age 4) recently said,

 Mommy, I need you to knit me some space shoes.